samrocketman/babytime-reporter/README.md

 - Spit Up
 - Yellow Nipple

+The app also supports a generic `Etc` field which can contain custom baby events.
+Since babies may have a tongue tie surgery, one must do `tongue lift` exercises on the baby's tongue.
+The following custom `Etc` events are supported.

+- Spit Up
+- tongue lift

+Sometimes a baby might spit up far later than a feeding.
+So it makes sense to track it with an Etc event in addition to bottle feeding.

 # Bottle Flow

 The purple and yellow bottle nipples control how much flow a baby consumes while